Holy-Cross-CS/p3-anthony-and-daniel/README.md

 - [x] Update README.md to describe final state of project, collaboration, etc.

 Collaboration:
-- We went to office hours a few times to talk about versioning and some other features working
+- We went to office hours a few times for help get versioning and some other features working
-- We used chat-GPT a couple times for syntax with python.
+- We used chat-GPT a couple times for syntax with python, sometimes giving it sudo code.
 Examples included how to propperly use the parse, split and sort features